Web pages of R. Bernardi at UniTN

 Through the years, since I started my research career in 1997, I have got involved in both theoretical and applied research projects focused mainly on: Language and Vision, Natural Language Syntax-Semantics Interface and Natural Language Interface to Information Systems

-I am interested in studying the interacion between language and vision inputs in semantic tasks traditionally thought only for natural language representations, like entailment.
-I am member of the Cost Action The European Network on Integrating Vision and Language and coordinator of the Language-Vision area of the CLIC research group.
+I am interested in studying the interacion between language and vision inputs in computational semantic tasks traditionally thought only for natural language representations.
+I am the coordinator of the Language-Vision group.

 My main interest is on the investigation of formal principles behind natural language.
 To this end, I carry out research in different directions both at the theoretical and applied level, usually working with logic based frameworks tracing back to the Montague Grammar tradition.